energyfox/api-spec/README.md

-# Solarfox-API
+# API

-A central gateway to send consumption- or output data of various energy types to the Solarfox® platform.
+A central gateway to send consumption- or output data of various energy types to the Solarfox® and Energyfox® platform.

 ## Table of contents